 Dr. Chullen's previous academic experience includes serving as a Visiting Assistant Professor of Management in the School of International Pharmaceutical Business at China Pharmaceutical University, as an instructional development coordinator for the Center for Instructional Excellence at Purdue University, as an instructor, research assistant, and teaching assistant in the Krannert Graduate School of Management at Purdue University, and as an undergraduate research assistant in the College of Business at Southern Illinois University Carbondale.

-Dr. Chullen is very passionate about student development and learning in the classroom.
-Since joining East Carolina University he has been nominated for faculty marshal and cited as the "person who has made the most significant positive contribution" to his students' education on multiple occasions.
+Dr. Chullen is very passionate about student development and learning.
+He became a Teaching with Technology Fellow following his completion of ECU’s 2014 Teaching with Technology Summer Academy.
+Since joining East Carolina University he has been nominated for faculty marshal and cited as the "person who has made the most significant positive contribution" to his students' education on numerous occasions.
+In Spring 2014, graduating seniors in management selected him as their Faculty Marshal.
+At this same time he was awarded the College of Business Commerce Club New Faculty Teaching Award.
+He has also been a nominee for both the ECU Alumni Outstanding Teaching Award and the Max Ray Joyner Award for Outstanding Teaching in Distance Education.
+Additionally, he previously served as the faculty advisor to ECU’s chapter of the Society for Advancement of Management (SAM).
+During his tenure as advisor, ECU’s SAM was named Best National Chapter in its division and also earned 3rd Place in the 2014 International SAM Business Case Competition held in Orlando, FL.
 Dr. Chullen is past recipient of Purdue University's Excellence in Graduate School Teaching Award (the highest teaching honor bestowed upon graduate students by the university) and is an Associate Fellow of the Purdue Teaching Academy.
 He is also recipient of the Celebration of Graduate Student Teaching Award and the Krannert Graduate School of Management Award for Distinguished Teaching (on two occasions) at Purdue University.

 He earned his Ph.D. in Organizational Behavior & Human Resource Management from the Krannert Graduate School of Management at Purdue University where he was a Purdue Doctoral Fellow.
-His dissertation entitled "A Cross-level Analysis of Burnout in Supervisor-Subordinate Dyads" was a winner of the Purdue Research Foundation Grant Competition.
+His dissertation entitled "A Cross-level Analysis of Burnout in Supervisor-Subordinate Dyads" was winner of the Purdue Research Foundation Grant Competition.
 Prior to completing his doctorate, he earned his M.B.A. and B.S., magna cum laude, from Southern Illinois University Carbondale.
-Dr. Chullen has complimented his educational endeavors with work as a financial specialist for the United States Department of Agriculture, as a manager for Information Technology at Southern Illinois University, and as a paralegal for a Midwest law firm, among others.
+There, he received several notable scholarships, was named a Top 25 Most Distinguished Senior of the University, and was inducted into several national and international honor societies including Beta Gamma Sigma, Phi Kappa Phi, Golden Key International Honor Society, and Gamma Beta Phi Honor & Service Society, among others.
+Dr. Chullen has complimented his educational endeavors with work as a financial specialist for the United States Department of Agriculture-Rural Development, as a manager for Information Technology at Southern Illinois University, and as a paralegal for a Midwest law firm, among others.